Creating a Pioreactor cluster

 Active and inactive

-Workers can be active (available for running activities and cultures), or inactive.
-Inactive Pioreactors can still be assigned to experiments, but won't response to commands to run activities or participate in experiment profiles.
+Workers can be active (available for running activities), or inactive.
+Inactive Pioreactors can still be assigned to experiments, but won't respond to commands to run activities or participate in experiment profiles.
+Inactive is a useful tool for taking a Pioreactor temporarily out of an experiment or cluster.

 Possible cluster topologies